ComfyChloe/ARC-Client/README.md

 # ARC-OSC Client Setup Guide

+This is currently unfinished, Please wait for an offical release, this may take awhile.

 ## Overview
 The ARC-OSC Client is a standalone Electron application that provides a dedicated interface for sending OSC data to your ARC-OSC server via WebSocket.
 This solves the multi-user conflict issue by giving each user their own isolated session.